Altoona and Beech Creek Railroad: Passenger and freight equipment

 Details of the railroad's rolling stock are obscure.
 In 1891, it owned five passenger and three freight cars.
 In addition to the coaches that supported passenger runs to Wopsononock and Dougherty (fourteen trains per day during the 1899 season), the railroad had at least one parlor car and several Brill-built observation cars.
 Contemporary photographs show that the railroad built some of its own open-air cars for excursion service.
 Photographs taken after the destruction of the Wopsononock Hotel and the decline in passenger traffic show a number of gondola cars for coal traffic.
 The railroad continued to maintain a standard gauge gondola fleet in the last years of its existence.

 Stations

 The following stations existed along the line, going from south to north:

 Scenic points along the road included Mule Shoe Curve, the trestles and cut at Sandy Gap Bend, and the high bluffs along the right-of-way at Butcher Knife Point.

-Mines

-Unlike most coal mines in Pennsylvania, which used 42" gauge, the Richland Mine near Dougherty was a drift mine that used a 36" gauge mule-powered tramway.
-Given that the mine's gauge was the same that of the railroad, and was accessible by a horizontal adit, it is possible that they shared trackage or equipment, although likely only for short distances.